 When it comes to starting your career in the dental field, one of the most important steps towards your goal of becoming a dentist is taking the Dental Admissions Test (DAT).
-The DAT will determine if you understand the skills necessary for dental school admission, as it is one of the factors considered when dental schools are making their admissions decisions.
-As you prepare for this exam, you’ll want to know when it is offered and when would be the best time for you to take the test.
+As you prepare for this exam, you’ll want to know when it is offered and when would be the best time for you to take the test in your application cycle.
 In this guide, we will provide you with the information you need to make that decision.

 One of the best things about preparing for the DAT is knowing that the exam is administered year-round at testing centers nationwide.
 There are close to 500 approved Prometric testing centers throughout the United States, its territories and Canada, so there should be one relatively close to where you live.

 Prior to registering for the DAT, candidates are required to obtain a Dental Personal Identification Number (DENTPIN®) from the American Dental Association.
 When planning your timeline, keep in mind that your testing appointment should be scheduled 60-90 days in advance of your desired exam date.